Meet Our Mental Health Team

 Tayler received her degree in counseling psychology from Loyola University, Maryland.
 She has worked with children, adolescents, and adults in both inpatient and outpatient settings.
 Tayler has experience treating clients with depression, eating disorders, anxiety, PTSD, and interpersonal/relationship issues.

 Previously, she worked with clients who experienced sexual assault to provide them with trauma-informed care.
 She uses a client-centered approach to foster a supportive therapeutic relationship and also draws from Cognitive Behavioral Therapy and Mindfulness to help clients identify positive coping skills.
-Tayler is committed to helping clients as they navigate their journey towards healing and recovery.
+Tayler is committed to helping clients as they navigate their journey toward healing and recovery.

 Courtney has spent her career curating a person-centered approach, which allows for the consistent building of strong therapeutic relationships.
 While earning her MS in Clinical Mental Health Counseling from Johns Hopkins University, Courtney completed her internship at Friendship Public Charter Schools Collegiate Academy, Washington, DC.